jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

+!!!
+This page has been updated for JW Player 8, which is currently in beta.
+Click here to go to the [JW7 Configuration Reference](https://developer.jwplayer.com/jw-player/docs/developer-guide/jw7/configuration-reference/).
+!!!

 # JW Player Configuration Reference

 This article acts a reference to all configuration options JW Player supports.
 Configuration options tell a player instance which media to play and how to layout and behave on your page.